ludwigmoeller/ludwigmoeller.github.io/_posts/2026-01-31-Standardizing-Microsoft-Edge-Favorites.md

 Contain only IT-related links
 Be scoped only to IT users

-Defining the IT subfolder

-In the IT policy, configure the same setting:
+In the IT policy, configure the same setting and in the same way:

 Microsoft Edge → Configure favorites

 This time, do not define a top-level folder.